dev2l0per/adGANture/README.md

 3. Click submit button and Check the result below.
 4. Submit other apis and Compare them.

-## How to register my GAN project in adGANture ?
+## How to register your GAN project in adGANture ?

 Create Issue or Pull Request including the url of the project in Ainize.
 Ainize project must contain Swagger API Document.